 - Cognitive Behavioral Therapy (CBT) – To go along with stress management, CBT provides a patient with the opportunity to talk out stressors and work on the social impact that pain can have on a person’s life.

 - Progressive Relaxation – This is a method of gradually relieving the tension that has built up in each part of the body.
-If done before bedtime, this may be helpful in reducing pain and improving sleep.
+Do it before bedtime.
+This may be helpful in reducing pain and improving sleep.

 Upper Cervical Chiropractic – Drug-Free Back Pain Relief